tiemobuguilu/tiemobuguilu.github.com/index.md

 ## Wenguang Wang’s Homepage

-I’m Wenguang Wang, currently a Master candidate in the Institute of Computer Science & Technology of Peking University ([ICST](http://www.icst.pku.edu.cn/)), also a member of Character Shape Computing Lab ([CSCL](http://59.108.48.27/cscl/)).
+I’m Wenguang Wang, a Master in the Institute of Computer Science & Technology of Peking University ([ICST](http://www.icst.pku.edu.cn/)), also a member of Character Shape Computing Lab ([CSCL](http://59.108.48.27/cscl/)).

 ### Experience